 Addison’s disease is not contagious to humans or other pets.

-What is the cost of treating Addison’s disease?
+What is the cost of treating Addison’s Disease in Dogs?

 The cost of treating Addison’s disease will depend on the severity of the initial Addisonian crisis and your dog’s response to medication.
 You can expect to pay for the initial hospitalization and any complications that arise, like kidney dysfunction, as well as medication.
 Since Addison’s disease is a lifelong condition, you will most likely be paying for medication and veterinary visits for the remainder of your dog’s life.